Felix-Hz/green-squares/README.md

 ### Fact of Day 203
 The number 42 is the sum of the codes of the letters in the words "BIG BANG" using the encoding A=1, B=2, C=3, etc.

+### Fact of Day 204
+The number 42 is the number of gallons that one barrel of petroleum holds.